JonasRock/XML_GridView/README.md

 ## Prerequesites ##

-The server used for parsing the xml-file is Windows-x64 only at the moment.

 For bigger files (>50MB) VSCode disables extensions.
 To get around this, the extension [Large file support for extensions](https://marketplace.visualstudio.com/items?itemName=mbehr1.vsc-lfs) is needed.

 ---------------